 We want to identify and, if possible, resolve issues "up front" so we can avoid unnecessary delays for you.
 Council provides pre-lodgement advice at Development Panel meetings.

-When you've prepared a preliminary concept for a proposal on a specific site, contact Council staff to discuss presenting your concept to the Development Panel for review.
-You will need to complete the
+Once you have prepared a preliminary concept plan for a proposal on a specific site, contact Development Services Administration to discuss presenting your concept to the Development Panel for review.

-Senior staff from appropriate sections of Council will attend to discuss your proposal and provide verbal advice.
-We record minutes of the meeting.
+Senior Council Officers will attend to discuss your proposal and provide verbal advice.

 A written response summarising any issues with the proposal we have identified will be provided to you within 7 working days.